Heracc/dm-screen/README.md

    player = Players(name="Nikhil", race="Gnome", hp=20)

    with Session(engine) as session:
-      # The session acts as a staging ground for changes and performs all "conversations" with the database
+      # The session acts as a staging ground for changes and
+      # performs all "conversations" with the database
       session.add(player1)
-      session.commit() # Writes the changes
+      session.commit() # Writes the changes to the database
    ```

    The database can now be queried: